Degas to Picasso: International Modern Masters

-The exhibition features stunning prints by Pablo Picasso, Paul Cézanne, Georges Braque and Henri Matisse alongside abstract works by Paul Klee, Hans Hartung and Pierre Soulages.
+The exhibition featured stunning prints by Pablo Picasso, Paul Cézanne, Georges Braque and Henri Matisse alongside abstract works by Paul Klee, Hans Hartung and Pierre Soulages.
 You can also come face to face with portraits by Edgar Degas, Édouard Manet, Georges Roualt, Käthe Kollwitz and Marie Laurencin.

-The exhibition reveals the fascinating stories behind our remarkable collection of international work.
+The exhibition revealed the fascinating stories behind our remarkable collection of international work.
 Our permanent collection is made from numerous individual collections donated to us over the years.
 These collectors range from the criminologist Elizabeth Burney to Michael Woodford, a former binman and school caretaker, who amassed a collection including works by Pablo Picasso.

 Did you miss visiting the exhibition when it was open?
 Or would you like to relieve it again?

 Well, you’re in luck because we have a digital tour of the exhibition ready for you to watch at home.
 Take a closer look at works by Picasso, Braque, Degas and more whenever and wherever you like.